-They say music can change the world, as some people have said.
-It’s because music can change people.
+Music can change the world, as some people have said.
+It’s because music can also change people.
 It’s effects on the brain, and on the lives of people, have been studied by scientists for decades and the results came out to be fascinating.
 First, people learned that classical music from the likes of Mozart made the listeners smarter.
 Then it was discovered that any kind of music would result in the same effects.

 We don’t need to quote any big philosophers to note the importance of music in our lives.
 We all know that listening to music can bring people joy, trigger old memories in us, remind us of good and sometimes negative moments in our lives.
 Scientifically, when we hear a piece of music, all four areas of our brains react.
 Memories, emotions, thoughts and movement are all affected.
 Your brain goes through a mix of processes and finally, the signal reaches the amygdala, a gland that releases our pleasure hormone: Dopamine.
 It’s the chemical behind our rewards and pleasure center.
 So it’s no wonder we choose to listen to music so much, and it comes as no surprise that it triggers a passionate and inspirational release.

 Considering the many genres of EDM, it’s no surprise that it attracts so many different kinds of people and eventually can affect the brain in so many different ways.
 The repetitive patterns and ambient soundscapes are stimulating, and help in concentration without distracting as a lot of people have expressed.

 Helping in the release of Dopamine makes EDM a special kind of music, one that helps and heals ADHD patients who usually lack that hormone which is in turn responsible for their deficit.
 Listening to EDM gives ADHD patients energy, at the same time allowing them to shut out everything else and concentrating fully on the music.
 Moving with the beats and positively connecting to others who enjoy the same music can be a great source of healing.
 Some ADHD patients give examples from their own lives: going to an EDM festival helped them stay concentrated without needing to take their ADHD medication.
 With the ADHD under control, patients are usually able to enjoy increased productivity (if they’re listening to the music on their own) or the additional benefits of connecting with like-minded individuals at festivals.